 Then I wake up to news that Anthony Bourdain died by suicide in France.
 He was 61.

 His mother, Gladys Bourdain, who was a longtime editor at The New York Times, said she had no indication that Mr. Bourdain might have been thinking of suicide.
 “He is absolutely the last person in the world I would have ever dreamed would do something like this,” Ms. Bourdain said.

 This hit me hard.
 I have always loved his shows and personality.

 “Travel isn’t always pretty.
 It isn’t always comfortable.
 Sometimes it hurts, it even breaks your heart.
 But that’s okay.
 The journey changes you; it should change you… You take something with you.
 Hopefully, you leave something good behind.” ~Anthony Bourdain

 But the media and most of us move on.
 How much does it really affect us?

-Anyone can suffer from mental illness, depression…and contemplate or succeed with committing suicide.
+Anyone can suffer from mental illness, depression…and contemplate or die by suicide.

 If you’re struggling, please reach out.
 Mental illness is treatable, help is available, and suicide is preventable.
 You don’t need to suffer in silence.
 Reach out to the Crisis Text Line by texting “BRAVE” to 741-741 for free crisis support or call the National Suicide Prevention Lifeline 1-800-273-TALK (8255).